jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

 3. Define the exact JSON schema the Rust solver must emit.

 All outputs go in `apps/dayNN/`, where `NN` is the two-digit puzzle day.
-You must not write or modify Rust code.
+You must not write or modify Rust while creating the implementation.

 ────────────────
 INPUTS